 The sorts of treatments that may be offered include the following:

 Help with eating

 It is best to have regular meals.
 Even if you only eat small meals it is beneficial to the body to eat at least three times a day.
 You should try to be honest (with yourself and other people) about the amount of food you are actually eating.
 You should reduce the number of times you weigh yourself; try to weigh yourself only once a week.
-It may be useful to keep an eating diary to write down all the food that you eat.

 Treatment of any physical or teeth problems that may occur